nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `help`

-The help command provides guidance on using ClinicBuddy’s features, making it easier for users to navigate and utilize the app.
+The help command provides guidance on using ClinicBuddy’s features to navigate and utilize the app.

 ![help message](images/helpMessage.png)